nemanjagradic/nemanjagradic/README.md

 <!-- TODO: Add last video link -->

 - 🌍 I'm based in Belgrade, Serbia.
-- 🧠 Currently learning ReactJS.
+- 🧠 Currently working on projects.
 - 📫 How to reach me: nemanjagradic12345@gmail.com.
 - 🤝 I'm open to collaborating on interesting projects as a developer.